mostafa-elgendy22/PrUcess/README.md

     <tr>
         <td>oversampling_prescale</td>
         <td align="center">the default value after resetting the system is 8</td>
-        <td>The ratio between the frequency of the UART receiver clock and the UART transmitter clock.</td>
+        <td>The ratio between the frequency of the UART receiver clock and the frequency of the UART transmitter clock.</td>
     </tr>
 </table>